abpframework/abp/docs/en/Getting-Started-AspNetCore-Application.md

 ﻿# Getting Started ABP With AspNet Core MVC Web Application

 This tutorial explains how to start ABP from scratch with minimal dependencies.
-You generally want to start with a **[startup template](https://abp.io/Templates)**.
+You generally want to start with the **[startup template](Getting-Started-AspNetCore-MVC-Template.md)**.

 ## Create A New Project